nurfarez/Text_Analysis_NLP/README.md

 # Discussion

 The model achieved 0.41 accuracy at the first training model where all the f1 score is below 0.5 averagely.
-The model indicated towards underfitting issue.
+The model indicated towards overfitting issue.
 So, the model is trained back with  the epoch of 50, nodes 128, 2 layers and the used of early callback were implemented.
 The accuracy has increased to 0.81 and the f1 increased by 0.7 above.

 # Dataset Credit